At what age do babies roll over? Learn more about this important baby milestone here!

 Besides mobility, rolling works on some less obvious developmental skills.
 One big benefit — getting both sides of the body to work together to achieve a goal!
 This is bilateral coordination and it is a skill that is extremely important for crawling and walking, transferring toys from one hand to another and, later, for handwriting, reading, independent dressing, and higher level gross motor skills.

 What if your baby doesn’t roll and moves straight into sitting or pushing up into crawling?
 As long as his developmental skills are progressing, no worries!
-Every child develops at his or her own pace.
-If you are still concerned, check out this article: My Child Isn’t Rolling, Should I Be Concerned? from Stacy at Starfish Therapies.
+Every child develops at his or her own pace and in his or her own way.
+If you are still concerned, check out this article: My Child Isn’t Rolling, Should I Be Concerned? from Starfish Therapies.

 How can you encourage your baby to start rolling?

 At The Inspired Treehouse, we believe that information about developmental skills and child development should be accessible to everyone, not just medical professionals.
 You won’t find a lot of complicated lingo here – we prefer breaking things down into terms that are a little less intimidating.
-That’s why we’re bringing you this awesome series: The ABCs of Child Development!
+Check out our series: The ABCs of Child Development!

 Latest posts by Lauren Drobnjak (see all)